-ETFs make money the same way mutual funds and index funds make money– through dividends, capital gains, and buying/selling.
+ETFs make money the same way mutual funds and index funds make money– through dividends and capital gains.

 Benefits of Investing in ETFs

 1) Low Cost

 ETFs are passively managed just like Index Funds which means you have lower costs!
 Woo!
 For example, an actively managed mutual fund fee is usually about 1-3% of your portfolio plus fees when you buy and sell; Index funds can be as low as 0% to .5%, and ETFs can be as low as 0.03%.

 2) Immediate Diversification